emnlp2020/emnlp2020-website/src/pages/schedule/index.md

   title: Schedule | EMNLP 2020
 ---

 Times are displayed in your local timezone.
 This is a preliminary schedule and subject to change.
+Search by author and title is available on the [accepted paper listing](/papers/main).